chiehyuc/Multi-Function-Console-Program/README.md

 I was originally thinking about altering it so that it can be deployed as a web application, but did not figure out how to do so (yet), if you have any ideas or suggestions, please do not hesitate to reach out!!
 I eagerly want to know more about producing and deploying web applications other than writing console programs!

+**May 7th 2024 update!**
-*update!* I successfully made it into a web application!!
-The complete codes for the web app are in this repo: https://github.com/chiehyuc/Multi-Function-Web-Application.git
+*I successfully made it into a web application!!
-I will try to deploy it using *pythonanywhere*, we will see how it goes! :)
+The complete codes for the web app are in this repo: https://github.com/chiehyuc/Multi-Function-Web-Application.git I will try to deploy it using pythonanywhere, we will see how it goes! :)*

 This is a **multi-function program** that does *3 things*: